-To apply the furnace in a downflow position, it will be necessary to rotate the vent blower 90° left or right so that the vent pipe passes through the side of the furnace casing.
+The furnace is shipped in the upflow configuration.
+To configure the furnace in a downflow position, it is necessary to rotate the vent blower 90° left or right so that the vent pipe passes through the side of the furnace casing.
 See Figure 12.